avni235/FlockShop/README.md

-# 🛍️ Collaborative Wishlist App
+# 🛍️FlockShop - Collaborative Wishlist App

 A full-stack social wishlist app where users can create shared wishlists, add products, and collaborate in real-time — ideal for group shopping, gifting, or planning sprees.